joaogcpereira/Prism/README.md

 ## Limitations (honest)

-- Shared-mailbox / service-account detection is heuristic (name patterns + sign-in shape) until mailbox `RecipientTypeDetails` is ingested.
+- Shared-mailbox / resource-account detection is **deterministic when the mailbox-settings connector is enabled** (`userPurpose`); tenants that leave it off fall back to the name-pattern + sign-in-shape heuristic.
 - The desktop-agent SID↔user join is Entra-joined-only; hybrid/AD-joined devices simply yield no agent corroboration (never a penalty).
 - No automatic E5→E3 tier-downgrade recommendations - doing that responsibly needs advanced-feature telemetry Prism doesn't collect.
 Idle premium seats still surface via inactivity, ranked first by cost.
 - Savings are blank until `ref.SkuCost` is populated (Price Sheet connector or manual).